Sunda Strait Bridge

-The suggestion for a bridge was reportedly first put forward in 1960 by Professor Sedyatmo from Institut Teknologi Bandung as a part of broader plans, known as Tri Nusa Bimasakti, to link the three islands of Sumatra, Java and Bali.
+The suggestion for a bridge was reportedly first put forward in 1960 by Professor Sedyatmo from Institut Teknologi Bandung as a part of broader plans, known as Tri Nusa Bimasakti, to link the three islands of Sumatra, Java and Bali (the latter via the Bali Strait Bridge).

 In October 2007, after years of discussion and planning, the Indonesian government gave the initial go-ahead for a project which includes several of the world's longest suspension bridges, across the 27 km Sunda Strait.
-However, seven years later in November 2014, the incoming Joko Widodo government announced that plans to build the bridge would be shelved.
+However, when Joko Widodo was elected, his incoming government announced in November 2014 that plans to build the bridge would be shelved.

 Outline of the project

 Construction of the bridge would be an ambitious project, being much more expensive than any other single infrastructure investment yet carried out in Indonesia.
 If the project goes ahead as planned, it would join the list of the world's most expensive transport infrastructure.